huggingface/transformers/docs/source/en/model_sharing.md

 )
 ```

-Model repositories also support [gating](https://hf.co/docs/hub/models-gated) for more control over how and who can access a model.
+Model repositories also support [gating](https://hf.co/docs/hub/models-gated) for more control over who can access a model.
 Gating is common for allowing a select group of users to preview a research model before it's made public.

 <div class="flex justify-center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/gated-model.png"/>
 </div>

-The model repository also includes an inference [widget](https://hf.co/docs/hub/models-widgets) for users to directly interact with a model.
+The model repository also includes an inference [widget](https://hf.co/docs/hub/models-widgets) for users to directly interact with a model on the Hub.

 Check out the Hub [Models](https://hf.co/docs/hub/models) documentation to learn more about.

 ## Model framework conversion

-Reach a wider audience by converting a model to be compatible with all machine learning frameworks (PyTorch, TensorFlow, Flax).
-While users can still load a model if they're using a different framework, it is slower because Transformers converts the checkpoint on the fly.
+Reach a wider audience by making a model available in PyTorch, TensorFlow, and Flax.
+While users can still load a model if they're using a different framework, it is slower because Transformers needs to convert the checkpoint on the fly.
 It is faster to convert the checkpoint beforehand.

 <hfoptions id="convert">
 <hfoption id="PyTorch">